scott2b/webtools/README.md

 --------------------

 This library is a mix of things I use in my projects and is a bit of a hodgepodge.
-I do not anticipate putting it into, so please install from the repo.
+I do not anticipate putting it into pypi, so please install from the repo.

 To install use pip: